TartanLlama/enjamb/README.md

 4. read number: Read a signed integer from stdin and pust it on to the stack.

 ### Control flow instructions
 Some of these instructions take a label name as an operand.
 Labels are named by the text on the line after the opcode, and can contain any characters you like.
-For example, "enjambment (/ɛnˈdʒæmbmənt/ or /ɛnˈdʒæmmənt/; from the French enjambement) is incomplete syntax at the end of a line" is a valid Enjamb label.
+For example, "Exit, pursued by a bear." is a valid Enjamb label.

 5. label <label>: Marks this part of the code with the label opcode
 6. call <label>: Jumps to the instruction marked by the given label, and pushes the old program counter to the call stack.